-After proper diagnosis, the doctor recommends surgery so that the tissue is not strangulated.
-Depending on your child’s age, overall health, hernia type and obviously your preference, the doctor recommends for treatment.
+After proper diagnosis, the medical practitioner recommends surgical procedures to avoid strangulation of the tissue.
+Depending on your child’s age, overall health, hernia type, and obviously your preference, the doctors recommend the treatment.
 The surgery can be done both using open surgery and laparoscopic technique.

 The advantage of a laparoscopic method is that it can be performed in all age groups, including premature babies.
 These procedures are performed on an outpatient basis which means you can take your child back home on the same day of the surgery.